-Planning will involve consultation between the teacher, SENCO and parents to agree the adjustments, interventions and support that are required; the impact on progress, development and or behaviour that is expected and a clear date for review.
+If a review of the action taken indicates that "additional to and different from" support will be required, then the views of all those involved including parents and the pupil will be obtained and appropriate evidence based interventions will be identified, recorded and implemented by the class teacher with advice from the SENCO, with a clear date for review.
 Parental involvement may be sought, where appropriate, to reinforce or contribute to progress at home.
 All those working with the pupil, including support staff will be informed of their individual needs, the support that is being provided, any particular teaching strategies/approaches that are being employed and the outcomes that are being sought.